DmytroKatiukhin/terraform-bitbucket-runner/README.md

 # Bitbucket-selfhosted-runner
-SelfHosted Bitbucket Runner with Job, Pod and secret
+SelfHosted Bitbucket Runner with Job, Pod and Secret
 # Terraform Module for Kubernetes

 This Terraform module creates a Kubernetes Bitbucket SelfHosted Pipeline runner.